 Zaytsev, Vasily Gregoryevich “Vaya”, born 23-05-1915 in Yeleninskoye on a farm

 , in a peasant family of Russian ethnicity and grew up in the Ural Mountains, where he learned marksmanship by hunting deer and wolves with his grandfather and younger brother.
-He spent his summers working there as a shepherd.
+Vasily spent his summers working there as a shepherd.
 He was barely four years old when he started hunting squirrels with bow and arrow and by the time he turned 12, he advanced to hunting stags in the nearby forest with his grandfather.
 This is where he developed a taste for sniping.
 When he turned 15, Zaytsev enrolled at the technical school in Magnitogorsk where he trained as an accountant.
 He brought home his first trophy at the age of twelve: a wolf that he shot with a single bullet from his first personal weapon, a large single-barreled Berdan rifle, which he was just barely able to carry behind his back at the time.
 Zaytsev served in the Soviet Navy

 as a clerk in Vladivostok.
 When Germany invaded the Soviet Union, Zaytsev, like many of his comrades, volunteered to be transferred to the front line.
 He was a chief petty officer in the Navy, and was assigned the rank of senior warrant officer upon transfer to the army.
 On 22-09-1942, while still in training, Zaytsev and a comrade were hidden in one building, with a German sniper in another building.
 When Zaytsev’s friend was shot by the German, Zaytsev found himself locked into a duel with the German sniper over the next three days.